 First time here?
 Be sure to check out our homepage for news, reviews, features, and everything else you need to know about PC games.

-In the interest of saving you hours spent in character creation for a game you might not even like, we’ve compiled a handy 2016 list of the new and upcoming MMOs that are actually worth your time.
-From anime and wuxia mash-ups to cyberpunk first-person shooters, these are the new MMOs you might want to take note of.
+In the interest of saving you hours spent in character creation for a game you might not even like, we’ve compiled a handy list of all the new and upcoming MMOs in 2017 that are actually worth your time.
+Of course the new MMORPG scene can be a limited one, and we’ve broadened our criteria to new massively multiplayer online games with RPG elements, so expect a couple of twists on the genre.
+So, from newly updated sword and sorcery classics to emerging action-RPGs, these are the new MMOs you should take note of.

 Pantheon: Rise of the Fallen

 Classic MMO principles lie at the core of Visionary Realms’ Pantheon: Rise of the Fallen.
 The developer has promised to introduce a new generation of players to the group-focused adventuring and challenging combat that was once the norm for the genre.
 Pre-quest preparation and strategic team coordination are key to completing Pantheon’s dungeons and bosses, most of which are simply impossible to beat solo.